Expertise Needed to Move Oracle Off-Premises

 Following this change, Oracle EBS went from being the ERP of record for thousands of employees to a system that only needed to be accessed occasionally for historical purposes.
 It had become stagnant and increasingly expensive to maintain as time went on.

-Bobby Stojceski, technology and security manager at Penske Australia & New Zealand, knew he had to do something to reduce costs—but simply getting rid of Oracle EBS wasn’t an option.
+Bobby Stojceski, chief security officer at Penske Australia & New Zealand, knew he had to do something to reduce costs—but simply getting rid of Oracle EBS wasn’t an option.

 “Australian tax laws mandate that we keep tax invoices, purchase orders and other financial records in Oracle EBS for seven years,” Stojceski said.
 “We had a legal requirement to continue operating the system, but we knew we couldn’t keep it on-premises because it was too costly to maintain.
 We needed to migrate Oracle EBS onto another platform, but we didn’t have the in-house skills or expertise to know where to migrate it or how to execute the process.”